ab6955/Car-price-prediction/README.md

 # Car-price-prediction
-This is a basic project to get the price of car on its working condition.
+This is a basic project to get the price of car according to its working condition.